herrevilkitten/holiday-in-ten-towns/Session_13.md

 	* One of the doors is blocked with a rod that was unmovable.
 	* One room was very magical.
 They called for the rest of the group to come over.
 	* Avarice asked for Dezan's spellbook.
 Midnight asked for her cloak in trade.
 Deal!
 	* An illusory wizard in the ceiling/floor began speaking in an unknown language.
+Avarice began flipping through Dezan's spellbook.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3Njg1NDU2LDE2MDg2ODEzNzIsMTY1MT
+eyJoaXN0b3J5IjpbLTcwODc4MjU0MSwxMzc2ODU0NTYsMTYwOD
-YxODgzLDIxMjMxNTE5NjEsNTU2MjQ3NTYsLTExMDEyODQ3MDUs
+Y4MTM3MiwxNjUxNjE4ODMsMjEyMzE1MTk2MSw1NTYyNDc1Niwt
-LTIxMDYyNTIyMDksLTExOTEzNjExMDNdfQ==
+MTEwMTI4NDcwNSwtMjEwNjI1MjIwOSwtMTE5MTM2MTEwM119
 -->